Dog & Cat -Medical

 When a male dog is neutered a small incision is made above the testicles and the testicles are removed.

-– How would I know if my pet has an ear infection?
+– How do I know if my pet has an ear infection?

 Ear infections can cause your pet a great deal of pain.
 Look for signs of head shaking, scratching and smelly discharge or dark colored earwax.
 These are all possible symptoms of an ear infection.
 If you suspect a problem, bring your pet in for proper medical care.